MinBZK/ai-validation/docs/Projects/TAD/reporting_standard.md

 ## Schema

-JSON schema will be added here.
+JSON schema will be added when we publish the first beta version.

 [^1]: Deviation from the HuggingFace specification is in the Licence field.
 HuggingFace only accepts dataset id's from [HuggingFace license list](https://huggingface.co/docs/hub/repositories-licenses) while we